Have you ever worked hard on something — writing a book, building a business, learning a new skill—and felt like nothing was happening?

 However, those who persist and continue to put in the work will eventually see the results they desire.

 The plateau of latent potential is the stage where habits become ingrained and automatic.
 It is where the small changes you make in your daily routine begin to add up and compound over time.
 Clear uses the example of an ice cube to illustrate this concept.
-If you have an ice cube sitting at room temperature, it will not melt immediately when you raise the temperature slightly.
+If you have an ice cube sitting at room temperature, it won’t melt immediately when you raise the temperature slightly.
 However, if you continue to raise the temperature, the ice cube will eventually melt.
 The same is true of building good habits, a business, and achieving fitness goals.
 And it’s how books get written and readerships built.

 Don’t quit too soon!